tdolby-at-uk-ibm-com/ace-tls13-examples/README.md

 Clone this repo locally, using either the git command or the eGit plugin (included with ACE v12).

 Deploy the applications using either mqsicreateworkdir/mqsibar or to an integration node, and then use curl or a browser to trigger the flows.
-Three flow URLs exist currently:
+Four flow URLs exist currently:

 - `/usingTLSHTTPRequest` for a flow that specifies "TLS" on the HTTPRequest node
 - `/explicitTLS12HTTPRequest` for a flow that specifies "TLSv1.2" on the HTTPRequest node
 - `/explicitTLS13HTTPRequest` for a flow that specifies "TLSv1.3" on the HTTPRequest node
+- `/usingTLS13HTTPRequestLE` for a flow that specifies "TLSv1.1" on the HTTPRequest node and then overrides it in the LocalEnvironment to use "TLSv1.3"

+The last two are equivalent, and test results for the last flow are not shown.

 ## Expected results with ACE 12.0.4